 Will spider and varicose veins go away on their own?

 Spider and varicose veins will not go away on their own.
 Typically, with time, they get worse.

 Where are the treatments performed?

 All of the treatments offered by Tennessee Vein Center are performed within the comfort of our office at 431 Marilyn Lane in Alcoa.
-We are conveniently located across from Hunters Crossing.
+We are conveniently located just past the airport.

 What is the downtime for varicose vein treatment?

 Once you have received treatment by Tennessee Vein Center, we encourage you return to normal activity.
 You are able to drive yourself home as only local anesthesia is used during the procedures.